open-amt-cloud-toolkit/docs/docs/GetStarted/setup.md

         ```
         docker-compose pull
         ```
+    ??? note "Note - Using an ARM-based Device?"
+        ARM-based devices (i.e. newer-generation Mac products and others) will need to build the images rather than use the prebuilt Dockerhub images.
+        ```
+        docker-compose up -d --build
+        ```

-    !!! note "Note - Using SSL with Postgres Container" By default in the Getting Started Guide, we do not enable an SSL connection for Postgres for ease of development.
+    ??? note "Note - Using SSL with Postgres Container" By default in the Getting Started Guide, we do not enable an SSL connection for Postgres for ease of development.
 See [SSL with Local Postgres](../Reference/sslpostgresLocal.md) for how to enable SSL in your local Postgres container.
 For production environments, using a cloud-hosted database with an SSL connection to MPS/RPS is highly recommended as one step to maintain a secure deployment.
 Read more about cloud deployments for [Azure or AWS here](../Tutorials/Scaling/overview.md).

 2. Start the containers.